holdex/developers/docs/rules/README.md

 ### 2. Communication

-Where discussion goes and how work is referenced.
+Where discussion goes, how a message is written, and how work is referenced.

 - [DEV-210](./DEV-210.md): route discussion to the right channel
 - [DEV-220](./DEV-220.md): reference issues and PRs as list items
+- [DEV-230](./DEV-230.md): keep a message to the work, point first
+- [DEV-235](./DEV-235.md): aim criticism at the work, not the person
+- [DEV-240](./DEV-240.md): mention someone only to ask them to act
+- [DEV-245](./DEV-245.md): post a daily update on the work you own
+- [DEV-250](./DEV-250.md): settle it async before calling a meeting

 ### 3. PR requirements